argonautproject/provider-directory/pages/_includes/intro.md

 1. Locate a Provider's Direct address
     1. Search Practitioner by Name or Specialty
     2. Select appropriate Practitioner
-    3. Retrieve Direct address from Practitioner.role.endpoint
+    3. Retrieve Direct address from PractitionerRole.endpoint

 2. Locate a Provider's phone or fax number at a location
     1. Search Practitioner by Name or Specialty
-    2. Select appropriate Practitioner.
+    2. Select appropriate Practitioner
-    3. Retrieve Practitioner.role.telecom with Patient.telecom.system=phone\|fax
+    3. Retrieve PractitionerRole.telecom with PractitionerRole.telecom.system=phone\|fax

 #### Assumptions and Preconditions